Fine motor skills are often the ones we take most for granted.

 Here are some of the areas your child’s occupational therapist can address to improve fine motor skills:

-Like with many disorders, early intervention if your child has a developmental delay is key.
+Like with many disorders, early intervention in children with developmental delays is key.

-The sooner your child receives treatment, the sooner they’ll be able to catch up with their peers and avoid establishing bad habits.
+The sooner you get your child into our clinic for treatment, the sooner they’ll be able to develop their fine motor skills and prevent bad habits.

 Founded in 2019, Little Feet Therapy offers on site pediatric physical and occupational therapy treatments for children from 2 months to 18 years old with physical and developmental concerns.
 Our clinics focus on providing therapy in a child’s natural setting where your child is in familiar surroundings, it puts their mind at ease and helps them focus more on the work they’re doing with their pediatric therapist.
 Our therapists will work with your child at your home, at school, at daycare, or another place in the community where they feel most comfortable.